Ritchie Blackmore Zone

 BSM Tone Chart

-For Ritchie's classical Deep Purple Mark 1 and 2 sounds 1968-1970 and most notable on the 1972 Deep Purple "Made in Japan" album, the BSM HS-C is the perfect pedal.
+For Ritchie's classical Deep Purple Mark 1 and 2 sounds 1968-1970, the BSM HS-C is the perfect pedal.

-For the typical early/mid 70´s Blackmore studio sound like on "Machine Head" and most tracks of "Burn", the BSM HS-S Master is for you.
-Another great stompbox for this sound but with an additional tonecontrol is the BSM DM-T
+For the typical early/mid 70´s Blackmore studio and some live sound like on "Machine Head" and most tracks of "Burn", the BSM HS-S Master is for you.
+Another great stompbox for this sound but with an additional tone control is the BSM DM-T

 If you want to get your sound the way Ritchie played highly dynamical and transparent around 1971 or 72 captured in some Radio or TV shows like "BBC In Concert 1972", "Beat Club 1971", his glassy crisp sound in 1973 (New York show) or even "Stormbringer" use the BSM 71/73 CM to get the most versatile and transparent crunch available.